OutdoorHub

 Hunting Numbers Soar Amid COVID-19 Pandemic – Will The Trend Continue?

 Before the COVID-19 pandemic, the number of hunters across the country were continually declining each year.
-Gaming and has a way of keeping many folks anchored inside these days, and it seems more and more people lean towards the convenience of buying their already prepared and sealed in plastic.
+Gaming and social media has a way of keeping many folks anchored inside these days, and it seems more and more people lean towards the convenience of buying their food already prepared and sealed in plastic.
 On top of that, you have hunters who struggle to make it back to the woods each season due to age, and fewer young folks are stepping in to fill their places.

-details the decline in hunting numbers in their National Survey of Fishing and Hunting.
+The U.S. Fish and Wildlife Service details the decline in hunting numbers in their National Survey of Fishing and Hunting.
 They point to the fact 13.6 million American hunters in 2011 fell off to 11.4 million in 2016.

 Michigan Sees Spike in Hunters Due to COVID-19